lylehmann/lylehmann.github.io/src/content/blog/2023-04-21-julioCesarGispert/index.md

 title: 'Azulverdoso: Crafting a Digital Home for Artisanal Ceramics'
 slug: 'third-post'
 description: 'Creating a digital presence for Azulverdoso'
-tags: ["cimdata Bildungsakademie", "UI-Design", "eCommerce"]
+tags: ['cimdata Bildungsakademie', 'UI-Design', 'eCommerce']
 startDate: '2023-08-21'
 pubDate: '2023-09-04'
 coverImage: './blog-placeholder-3.jpg'
 ---

 Yola Santos, the creative force behind Azulverdoso, is a talented artist based in Mexico who specializes in decorative ceramic works and the restoration of objects.
 Her artistic vision combines traditional Mexican craftsmanship with contemporary design, resulting in pieces that are both functional and visually striking.

 As part of the Cimdata further education program in UX and UI design, I contributed to creating a digital presence for Azulverdoso, Yola Santos' artisanal ceramics and restored objects brand.